opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Select any level drawing exposed in the Xsheet.
+    - Select any level drawing exposed in the Xsheet/Timeline.

-    - Select it in the scene cast and choose Level > Display in Level Strip.
+    - Select it in the Scene Cast and choose Level > **Display in Level Strip**.

-    - Right-click it the scene cast and choose Display in Level Strip from the menu that opens.
+    - Right-click it the Scene Cast and choose **Display in Level Strip** from the menu that opens.

-.. tip:: **To select drawings in the level strip:**
+.. tip:: **To select drawings in the Level Strip:**

     Do one of the following: